TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-playwright.md

 # Locators

-* There are lots of types of [locator](https://playwright.dev/docs/locators), the documentation lists them in order of preference, with [`getByRole`](https://playwright.dev/docs/api/class-page#page-get-by-role) the most preferred.
-This locates an element by their [ARIA role](https://www.w3.org/TR/wai-aria-1.2/#roles) and [accessible name](https://w3c.github.io/accname/#dfn-accessible-name).
+There are lots of types of [locator](https://playwright.dev/docs/locators).
+The documentation lists them in order of preference, with [`getByRole`](https://playwright.dev/docs/api/class-page#page-get-by-role) the most preferred.
+This locates an element by its [ARIA role](https://www.w3.org/TR/wai-aria-1.2/#roles) and [accessible name](https://w3c.github.io/accname/#dfn-accessible-name).

-* Playwright includes a handy [codegen](https://playwright.dev/docs/codegen-intro#running-codegen) utility if, like me, you're unsure of the best locator to use for an element
-* I fired up my spreadsheet sample app and ran `npx playwright codegen http:/localhost:5173`
+Playwright includes a handy [codegen](https://playwright.dev/docs/codegen-intro#running-codegen) utility if, like me, you're unsure of the best locator to use for an element.
+I fired up my spreadsheet sample app and ran `npx playwright codegen http:/localhost:5173`.

 {% include candid-image.html src="/assets/images/frontend/playwright-codegen.png" alt="Playwright Codegen" %}

-* Codegen adds a toolbar and floating palette to your test app
-* You can hover over elements in the page and see a suggested locator or record an interactive session and generate actions that you can copy into your test
+Codegen adds a toolbar and floating palette to the app under test.
+You can hover over elements in the page and see a suggested locator or record an interactive session and generate actions that you can copy into your test.

-* It immediately became clear that most of the elements on my page don't have good locators
-* Which also implies that they're not very accessible
+It immediately became clear that most of the elements on my page don't have good locators.
+Which also implies that they're not very accessible.

-* The input fields are easy to sort out.
-I've noticed some warnings in Chrome developer tools that I need either a name or id for autofill to work
-* I don't like adding ids to elements within components as ids need to be global on a page.
-The app should decide.
+The input fields should be easy to sort out.
+I've noticed some warnings in Chrome developer tools that I need either a name or id for autofill to work.
+I don't like adding ids to elements within components as ids need to be unique for the entire page.
+The app should decide what ids, if any, are used.
+So, names it is.

 # Accessible Name

-* Names will work nicely and allow a `getByRole` locator
-* Spreadsheet cells in grid and headers are more tricky
-* Can I give them all names using Row, Column and Cell references?
-* No - divs can't have names, only active UI elements

-* Gave my input box a name of "name" (it displays the name of a row, column or cell).
+I gave my input box a name of "name" as it displays the name of a row, column or cell.
 That's what Google Sheets calls it too.
-* `getByRole('textbox', { name: 'name'})` doesn't work
+I tried using `getByRole('textbox', { name: 'name'})` as a locator but it didn't match anything.

-* Turns out the [accessible name](https://accessibilityinsights.io/info-examples/web/input-button-name/) for an input doesn't come from the name attribute
-* `title` didn't work either.
-I had to use `aria-label` to get it to work.
+It turns out that the [accessible name](https://accessibilityinsights.io/info-examples/web/input-button-name/) for an input doesn't come from the `name` attribute.
+There's a list of places where accessibility APIs look, including the `title` attribute.
+Which didn't work either.
+The only thing that worked for me was the `aria-label` attribute.

-* Can lookup by title directly using `getByTitle` so went with that.
-Accessibility is a whole topic on its own so happy to leave for another time.
+I can lookup an element by title directly using the `getByTitle` locator, so I went with that.
+Accessibility is a whole topic on its own, so happy to leave it for another time.
+Setting a title gives my text box a handy tooltip too.
+I left the `name` attribute in place to shut up the Chrome warnings.

 # Accessing Rows, Columns and Cells

+Spreadsheet cells in the grid and headers are more tricky.
+I don't really want to add a title to each cell.
+It doesn't add any value to the app.

-* In the end I realized that locating specific elements isn't that useful.
+In the end I realized that locating specific cells isn't that useful.
 I can locate the header cell for row 5000 but what can I do with it?
 Check that the text it contains is "5000"?
-Testing at this level should be about events and layout, things I can't do at unit test level.
+I can do that in a unit test.
+Testing at this level of the pyramid should be about browser events and layout, things I can't do at unit test level.

-* Think about the bugs that motivated use of Playwright.
-Use the "Scroll To" input field to select row 5000 and find the grid has jumped to 8211.
+I thought about the [bugs]({% link _posts/2024-11-25-react-spreadsheet-decoupled-rendering.md %}) that motivated use of Playwright.
+I used the "Scroll To" input field to select row 5000 and found that the grid jumped to row 8211 instead.
+Let's write a test case that confirms the problem is fixed.

-* Test is to put "5000" into the input field, press enter and then check that the selected row in the row header contains "5000".
-* Need to locate elements by semantic class (row, column, cell, focus, selection) and layout
+The test needs to put "5000" into the input field, press enter and then check that the selected row in the row header contains "5000".
+I need to be able to locate elements by their semantic class (row, column, cell, focus, selection, etc.) and how they're place in the grid.

-* Despite being at the bottom of the priority list in the Playwright documentation, CSS locators seem like the best fit
-* Playwright recommends prioritizing user-visible locators because CSS is an implementation detail that could break when the page changes
+Despite being at the bottom of the priority list in the Playwright documentation, CSS locators seem like the best fit.
+Playwright recommends prioritizing user-visible locators because CSS is an implementation detail that could break when the app is updated.

-* In my case, CSS classes are part of the [contract between component and app]({% link _posts/2024-08-26-css-react-components.md %}).
+In my case, CSS classes are part of the [contract between component and app]({% link _posts/2024-08-26-css-react-components.md %}).
 They're semantically meaningful, describing the visual state of the component.

-* CSS class based selectors can be easily combined with [layout based queries](https://playwright.dev/docs/other-locators#css-matching-elements-based-on-layout) (the cell to the right of the row header containing "5000") and [DOM structure based queries](https://playwright.dev/docs/other-locators#n-th-element-locator) (the first row in the row header)
+CSS class based selectors can be easily combined with [layout based queries](https://playwright.dev/docs/other-locators#css-matching-elements-based-on-layout) (e.g. the cell to the right of the row header containing "5000") and [DOM structure based queries](https://playwright.dev/docs/other-locators#n-th-element-locator) (e.g. the first row in the row header).

-* The only problem is that my sample app currently uses CSS Modules so CSS class names are dynamic.
+The only problem is that my sample app currently uses CSS Modules so CSS class names are dynamic.
 Fortunately, my approach to CSS means that the app is in control and it's easy to switch to fixed class names.

 # First Test